 - In the first strategy game, you run a lemonade stand that simulates one of five different business environments

 - In the second game, you play through a series of 12 mini-games, each between 1 and 3 minutes, for a total of 20 to 30 minutes.
+For example, you need to play the Pymetrics balloon game, where you blow up a balloon to get rewards.
 Currently, BCG employs only this game but the lemonade stand might make a comeback in the future

 To develop this test, BCG reached out to Pymetrics, which is well known in the space of gamified cognitive assessments through its expertise in combining behavioral science and artificial intelligence to aid the recruitment of strong teams, all while minimizing potential biases.

 Currently, the new Test is being deployed globally as an additional recruiting tool such as the BCG Online Case and the Chatbot Interview.
 It is likely not a decisive recruitment tool yet and rather used for testing and research before being fully introduced as a replacement for existing pen-and-paper tests.

 As BCG puts it, “the Pymetrics games are just one of several components of our overall candidate evaluation process, and your results will always be considered alongside all other elements of your application.
 The Pymetrics results are never used as a “filter” to eliminate candidates from consideration; rather, BCG views Pymetrics as an inclusion tool.
 The games help us identify candidates with a range of backgrounds, education, and work experiences who share the behavioral and cognitive traits of successful BCGers.”
 Ask your local HR what you have to expect for your BCG assessment and watch a Pymetrics demo beforehand.

 In the following, we will give you all the insights to prepare you for the Pymetrics Test.

 Why did BCG introduce the Pymetrics Test?